Arakiss/Arakiss/README.md

 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/petruarakiss/) or check out my [personal website](https://www.petruarakiss.com/) to learn more about my work and experience.

-### Keep in Touch 🤝
+### Let's Connect 🤝

-Remember to check back periodically to see any updates to my profile and to get in touch with me if you have any questions or would like to collaborate on a project.
+I'm always interested in connecting with other developers and industry professionals.
+Whether you're interested in discussing a potential project, exploring a new technology stack, or just want to chat, feel free to get in touch.